cagr calculator online

 Calculate the total number of years or periods over which the growth occurred.
 Use the formula: CAGR = (Ending Value / Starting Value) ^(1 / Number of Years) – 1.

-Is 30% CAGR good?
+Is a 30% CAGR good?

 A CAGR in sales of 5-12 per cent is suitable for large-cap companies.
 Similarly, for small businesses, a CAGR of 15% to 30% is satisfactory.
 Furthermore, a company’s CAGR must be consistent over time.

-Is CAGR of 12% good?
+Is a CAGR of 12% good?

-A good CAGR for large companies in an industry range from 8% to 12%, whereas high-risk companies aim for a compound annual growth rate between 15% to 25%.
+A good CAGR for large companies in an industry ranges from 8% to 12%, whereas high-risk companies aim for a compound annual growth rate between 15% to 25%.
 2. What is the CAGR of mutual funds?
 CAGR is a valuable tool for new investors to assess performance and find the best return mutual fund schemes.

-What is CAGR vs xirr?
+What is CAGR vs XIRR?

-While CAGR measures the annualized compounded return on investment, XIRR measures the average return earned by the investor after factoring in periodic cash flows separately.
+While CAGR measures the annualised compounded return on investment, XIRR measures the average return earned by the investor after factoring in periodic cash flows separately.
 In conclusion, when it comes to calculating mutual fund returns, the choice between XIRR and CAGR depends on the nature of the cash flows.

 Can CAGR be negative?

 But negative CAGR can and does exist.
-If a portfolio or profits decline over time — if they show negative overall growth — then CAGR by definition will be negative.
+If a portfolio or profits decline over time if they show negative overall growth, then CAGR by definition will be negative.
 Quite obviously, negative CAGR is not a good thing, for the same reason that negative growth of any kind (with rare exceptions) is not a good thing.

 What is Apple’s CAGR?